stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 ### Contexts

-This tooling has _contexts_ to provide profiles for TF.
-Contexts enable you to deploy multiple instances of the same unit with different configurations, instead of needing to maintain separate sets of code for different instances.
+Contexts enable you to define named configurations for TF.
+You can then use these to deploy multiple instances of the same unit with different configurations, instead of needing to maintain separate sets of code for different instances.
+For example, if you have separate AWS accounts for development and production then you can define these as separate contexts.

 To create a new context, use the `tft:context:new` task: